ali-yzdn/belly-button-challenge/README.md

 The data used in this dashboard is sourced from the Belly Button Biodiversity dataset.
 The dataset is publicly available and can be accessed at [Belly Button Biodiversity Project](https://bellybuttondiversity.herokuapp.com/).

-## Technologies Used

-- HTML
-- CSS
-- JavaScript
-- D3.js
-- Plotly.js

 ## Deployment

 The dashboard is deployed using GitHub Pages.
-You can access it [here](https://your-username.github.io/belly-button-biodiversity-dashboard/).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements